-A dealer may offer vehicles at auction for a variety of reasons.
-They may have been unable to sell the car due to local demand or a cosmetic feature like the color.
-Or, they may have replaced the car with a newer model.
+A dealer may offer vehicles at auction for a variety of reasons — they may have been unable to sell the car due to local demand or an undesirable cosmetic feature like the color.
+Or, they may have simply replaced the car with a newer model.

 Carvana provides a free CARFAX report for each vehicle listed on its website.
 These reports include information about the vehicle’s previous ownership.

-Carvana Warranties, Returns, and Repairs
+Warranties, Returns, and Repairs

 Carvana also backs up its quality certification with a 100-day or 4,189-mile limited warranty for every vehicle.
 The warranty covers any mechanical issues the car may have during the covered period.

-Carvana offers two options, CarvanaCare and Gap Coverage, for customers who wish to extend coverage beyond the 100-day warranty.
+Carvana offers two options — CarvanaCare and Gap Coverage — for customers who wish to extend coverage beyond the 100-day warranty.
 CarvanaCare offers repairs, while Gap Coverage pays the gap between your insurance payout and the amount you owe on your vehicle if it is stolen or totaled.

 See our related article for Carvana’s financing requirements.

 Where Does CarMax Get Its Cars?